ucr-riple/NullAwayAnnotator/README.md

 To run `NullAwayAnnotator` please use the repo [Diagnoser](https://github.com/nimakarimipour/Diagnoser) which has python scripts which automates setup and running `NullAwayAnnotator` on target module. ```Diagnoser``` uses a jar file where all required dependencies are included and does not need any installation.

 Regarding `NullAwayAnnotator Depth level`, the number of remaining warnings will reduce as the depth increases.
 However, in our experiments, level 4 is the sweet spot for having the best performance.
-Please look at the chart below, running the autofixer from level 0 to 10 over 20 open source projects.
+Please look at the chart below, running the core from level 0 to 10 over 20 open source projects.
 As you can see, on level 4 we reach the optimal solution.

 ![image info](./pics/depth.png)